Colon Cleanse

 • Foul Smell (breath, body odor, flatulence)

-Cleanse or Detox?
+Colon Cleanse or Detox?

-Cleansing and detoxing are both practices that can help the above problems.
+A colon cleanse and detoxing are both practices that can help the above problems.
 You will benefit from doing either, because your body works as one unit.
 As you cleanse the colon all of your organs and body systems benefit.

 It is possible to focus on a colon cleanse by using a colon cleanse supplement and a change in diet.
-This will benefit all areas of your body.
-But you can also focus on clearing environmental buildup from your blood and lymph by eating a diet that supports your organs of detoxification while taking supplements that are shown to attract toxic substances, thereby allowing your body to remove them easier.
+This will benefit all areas of your body, but you can also focus on clearing environmental buildup from your blood and lymph by eating a diet that supports your organs of detoxification while taking supplements that are shown to attract toxic substances, thereby allowing your body to remove them easier.

 Colon Cleansing Diet